AniketKul/ml-pipeline-to-k8s-with-argo/README.md

 - `notebooks.yml`: defines a Kubernetes service and deployment for exploratory Jupyter Lab instance

-- `notebooks`: contains individual jupyter notebooks
+- `notebooks`: contains individual jupyter notebooks (.ipynb files)

 - `pipeline.yaml`: defines our Machine Learning pipeline in the form of the Argo workflow